Deep Polynomial Chaos Expansion: CIRCUITS

-If a circuit satisfies the structural properties of \emph{smoothness} and \emph{decomposability}, statistical moments of $f(\X)$ can be computed by decomposing the complex integral into smaller, easier to solve integrals based on the observation that integration interchanges with summation and integration interchanges with decomposable multiplication \citep{choi2020Probabilistic}.
-Essentially, the integral gets 'pushed down' to the input nodes of the circuit, which can be evaluated easily.
+If a circuit is \emph{structured decomposable}, statistical moments of $f(\X)$ can be computed by decomposing the complex integral into smaller, easier to solve integrals based on the observation that integration interchanges with summation and integration interchanges with decomposable multiplication \citep{choi2020Probabilistic}.
+Essentially, the integral gets ``pushed down'' to the input nodes of the circuit, which can be evaluated easily.
 It is then sufficient to perform a forward pass through the circuit using the evaluated integrals at the circuit leaves to compute the desired statistical moment of the whole circuit $f(\X)$.

 In tensorized circuit representations, multiple nodes are parallelized and grouped to circuit \emph{layers}.
 Usually, a layer includes multiple nodes encoding the \emph{same function} over the \emph{same scope}, but each with a distinct set of parameters \citep{peharz2020Einsum}, increasing the number of parameters and expressivity of the circuit.
-The layerwise representation yields two types of product layers: (i) product layers that compute the \emph{outer product} $\mathbf{A}_{N \times N} = \mathbf{u} \otimes \mathbf{v}$, where $\mathbf{u}$ is the vector of all $N$ outputs from children nodes with scope $\X_c$ and $\mathbf{v}$ is the vector of all $N$ outputs from children nodes with scope $\X_{c'}$, also referred to in the circuit literature as a \emph{Kronecker product}, (ii) product layers computing the \emph{Hadamard product} $\mathbf{a} = \mathbf{u} \odot \mathbf{v}$ \citep{loconte2024What}.
-Aside from the PCE input layer computing the tensor products $\TP$, we use Hadamard product layers in the DeepPCE.
+The layerwise representation yields two types of product layers: (i) product layers that compute the \emph{outer product} $\mathbf{A}_{N \times N} = \mathbf{u} \otimes \mathbf{v}$, where $\mathbf{u}$ is the vector of all $N$ outputs from children nodes with scope $\X_c$ and $\mathbf{v}$ is the vector of all $N$ outputs from children nodes with scope $\X_{c'}$, also referred to in the circuit literature as a \emph{Kronecker product} \citep{loconte2025What}, (ii) product layers computing the \emph{Hadamard product} $\mathbf{a} = \mathbf{u} \odot \mathbf{v}$.
+Aside from the PCE input layer computing the tensor product $\TP$, which requires a Kronecker product layer to compute all expansion terms of the full tensor product basis, both Hadamard or Kronecker product layers can be used.